The 7 best Zendesk e-commerce apps I found for 2026

 Here’s the checklist I used to build this list:

-• Is the pricing clear?
-I leaned toward flat-rate plans over confusing per-resolution models that punish you for having a busy month.
-No one likes surprise bills.
+Is the pricing clear?
+I leaned toward predictable plans over models that might be harder to forecast during busy months.

-• What are real users saying?
-I dug through the Zendesk Marketplace reviews to see which apps were consistently getting good feedback from other support teams.
+What are real users saying?
+I dug through the Zendesk Marketplace reviews to see which apps were consistently getting positive feedback from other support teams.

 A quick comparison of the top Zendesk e-commerce apps